CvierXi/Study/01_OpenCourse/MIT/18.065_Matrix Methods in Data Analysis, Signal Processing, and Machine Learning/ReadMe.md

   - $E[(x-m)^2]=E[x^2]-m^2$ is the variance of $x$.
   - Markov's inequality $Prob[x\geq a] \leq \cfrac{\bar{X}}{a}$ (when all $x$'s $\geq$ 0)
   - Chebyshev's inequality $Prob[|x-m|\geq a] \leq \cfrac{\sigma^2}{a^2}$
-- Related chapter in textbook: Introduction to Chapter V.1, V.3
+- Related chapter in textbook: Chapter V.1, V.3

 ### 21_凸优化